Ester Cosani

-Ester Cosani Sologuren (24 December 1914 – March 2001) was a Chilean writer and illustrator.
-Using the nickname Rita Cosani, she became known as one of the leaders of early children's literature in Chile through her works which were published in the late 1930s and early 1940s.
+Ester Cosani Sologuren (24 December 1914 – March 2001), known by the pen name Rita Cosani, was a Chilean writer and illustrator.
+Active during the late 1930s and early 1940s, Cosani was one of the forerunners of Chilean children's literature.

 Career

 Cosani's work as a cartoonist began for the magazine El Colegial.
 She later participated in drafting the charter of the Chilean Drawing Alliance, which she signed in 1941, along with illustrators Carmen Eysaud, Elizabeth Wilkens, and Elena Poirier.
 In 1951 she was awarded the Director's Prize of the National Theater for her work La casa de las ratas.
 She also narrated a children's radio program named La cajita de música.